NextSDS Logo

 Handling

 Do not breathe gas.
 Avoid release of product into atmosphere.
 The product must be handled in accordance with good industrial hygiene and safety procedures.
 Only experienced and properly instructed persons should handle gases under pressure.
+Consider pressure relief device(s) in gas installations.
+Ensure the complete gas system was (or is regularly) checked for leaks before use.
 Do not smoke while handling product.
+Use only properly specified equipment which is suitable for this product, its supply pressure and temperature.
 Avoid suck back of water, acid and alkalis.
 Protect containers from physical damage; do not drag, roll, slide or drop.
-When moving cylinders, even for short distances, use a cart (trolley, hand truck, etc.) designed to transport cylinders.
-Leave valve protection caps, when provided, in place until the container has been secured against either a wall or bench or placed in a container stand and is ready for use.
-Close container valve after each use and when empty, even if still connected to equipment.
-Never attempt to transfer gases from one cylinder/container to another.
-Never use direct flame or electrical heating devices to raise the pressure of a container.
-Suck back of water into the container must be prevented.
+When moving cylinders, use a cart.
+Keep container valve outlets clean.
+Close container valve after each use.
+Never attempt to transfer gases.
+Never use direct flame or electrical heating devices.
 Open valve slowly to avoid pressure shock.

 Storage

-Observe all regulations and local requirements regarding storage of containers.
-Containers should not be stored in conditions likely to encourage corrosion.
 Keep container below 50°C in a well ventilated place.
-Store containers in location free from fire risk and away from sources of heat and ignition.
+Store containers in vertical position and properly secured.
 Keep away from combustible materials.
+Store in location free from fire risk and away from sources of heat and ignition.

 Hygiene